WallarooLabs/blog.wallaroolabs.com/content/post/mnist-example.md

 ## The model

 One of the simplest models for classifying digits is a [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) on the numeric values of each pixel.
-An improvement to this simple model is to add a [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) preprocessing that presents the transformation with the most information content as an input to the classifier.
+An improvement to this simple model is to add a [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) preprocessing that presents the transformation with the most information content as an input to the classifier.
 We will be using this two-stage approach to classify our digits.

 ## Training vs Inference